Rehearsal-Free Continual Federated Learning with Synergistic Synaptic Intelligence: Experiments

-Table \ref{round} compares the communication efficiency of various methods by measuring the trade-offs between communication rounds and accuracy.
-Compared to other CFL methods, FedSSI may introduce additional communication rounds but can achieve better performance with a cost-effective trade with a large $\Delta$ value.
-We observed that FedSSI can achieve a significant $\Delta$ value for all datasets except Digit10, indicating that our communication method is efficient and can bring considerable performance improvements.
-For Digit10, a possible reason is that the dataset itself has simple features (one-channel images), and all methods can achieve relatively good accuracy.
-In such cases, the percentage increase in accuracy by FedSSI is relatively small.
-However, achieving a high-performance improvement on a simple dataset is not easy in itself.
-In the next version, we will consider using a smaller network model (as learning Digit10 with a CNN is sufficient) for verification.
-The communication rounds for each task of different datasets are listed in Table \ref{config}. \textbf{Hyper-parameter.} Then, we conduct more research on the setting of hyper-parameter $\lambda$.
+\textbf{Hyper-parameter.} Then, we conduct more research on the setting of hyper-parameter $\lambda$.
 In our framework, we modify the $\lambda$ value to adjust the global and local information proportion in PSM.
 As shown in Table \ref{lambda}, we select three different $\lambda$ values with four different data heterogeneity settings and evaluate the final test accuracy on three datasets.
 Experimental results show that the value of $\lambda$ should be chosen accordingly under different data heterogeneity.
 Nevertheless, results exhibit the same trend: as the degree of data heterogeneity increases, FedSSI performs better while $\lambda$ decreases as PSM contains more global information.
 Empirically, striking a balance between global and local information is the key to addressing the data heterogeneity in CFL.
 Vice versa, as $\alpha$ increases, the data distribution on the client side becomes more IID.
 At this point, the clients require less global information and can rely more on their local information for caching important samples.
-Although we cannot directly relate $\alpha$ and $\lambda$ with a simple formula due to the complexity of the problem, even in specialized research on personalized federated learning (PFL), methods such as Gaussian mixture modeling are relied upon. we can empirically and theoretically judge there exists a positive correlation between $\alpha$ and $\lambda$ with Proposition 1 and Table \ref{lambda}.
+Although we cannot directly relate $\alpha$ and $\lambda$ with a simple formula due to the complexity of the problem, even in specialized research on PFL, methods such as Gaussian mixture modeling are relied upon. we can empirically and theoretically judge there exists a positive correlation between $\alpha$ and $\lambda$ with Proposition 1 and Table \ref{lambda}.

-\textbf{Quantitative Analysis}.
-Figure \ref{ablation} shows the qualitative analysis of the number of incremental tasks $n$ on three class-incremental datasets.
-According to these curves, we can easily observe that our model performs better than other baselines across all tasks, with varying numbers of incremental tasks.
-It demonstrates that FedSSI enables clients to learn new incremental classes better than other methods.